WordPress security issues that website owners should be aware of and steps to avoid vulnerabilities.

 Why would someone want to hack my website?

-Hackers are real people developing programs which look for security holes in out of date WordPress installs.
+Hackers are real people developing programs which look for security holes within out-of-date WordPress installs.

 Not all hackers are malicious.
 Often “hackers” are reporters of security issues and vulnerabilities.
 White hat hackers are good news for technology.